-10. Learn some useful Spanish phrases before you go.
+10. It's helpful to learn some useful Spanish phrases before you go.

 Besides its absorbing history, vibrant arts scene, and incredible food, Mexico City's real draw is the people who live there.
-In my experience, citizens are kind, welcoming, and eager to help tourists navigate the city.
+In my experience, citizens are kind, welcoming, and helpful to tourists navigating the city, especially in these post-earthquake days when the city is eager to remain an important travel destination.
 To truly experience the feel of the place, I recommend learning a few Spanish phrases before you head south to better communicate with the people you'll meet.
 It'll enrich your trip in ways you might not have anticipated.

 Have you been to Mexico City?
 What's your best advice?